achalesh27022003/Python-Assignments-IWT/README.md

 # Python-Assignments-IWT
 This repository is objected to have all the assignments and project related to IWT (Semester - 3).
+This repository is also objected to submission as MLH LHD challenge <i> Create a project using Dataset</i>.
 <h1> Questions in Assignment - 1</h1>
 <p> Questions are in <b><span>assignment.pdf</span></b> file.</p>
 <h1> Solution Files Related To Assignment - 1</h1>